On the properties of Northcott and Narkiewicz for elliptic curves: Introduction

 \begin{definition} For any subset $\mathcal{S}$ of $E(\oQ)$, we say that $\mathcal{S}$ has the \textit{property} (P) if for any infinite subset $\Gamma \subset \mathcal{S}$, the condition $f(\Gamma)=\Gamma$ for a endomorphism $f$ of $E$ defined over $\mathbb{Q}(\mathcal{S})$ implies $\deg f=1$ (that is, $f$ is an automorphism).
 Here $\mathbb{Q}(\mathcal{S})$ denotes the field generated by all the elements in $\mathcal{S}$ over $\Q$. \end{definition}

-Different from the Northcott property, a subset of $E(\oQ)$ having the property (P) might contain infinitely many torsion points.
-For example, if $E$ does not have complex multiplication, then by definition, any subset $\cS$ of prime-order torsion points for which for any prime $p$, $\cS$ contains exactly one non-zero $p$-torsion point, has the property (P).
+Differently from the Northcott property, a subset of $E(\oQ)$ having the property (P) might contain infinitely many torsion points.
+For example, if $E$ does not have complex multiplication, then, any subset $\cS$ of prime-order torsion points for which for any prime $p$, $\cS$ contains exactly one non-zero $p$-torsion point, has the property (P).

 But in many cases finiteness of torsion points is indeed necessary.